Workshop Highlights Role of Citizen Science in Battling Microplastics

 ESF Gateway Center

-The hazards presented by microplastics in waterways - and the steps citizen scientists can take to help solve the problem - will be the focus of a workshop at ESF October 11.
+The hazards presented by microplastics in waterways - and the steps citizen scientists can take to help solve the problem - was the focus of a workshop at ESF October 11.

 Microplastics are a cause for concern both locally, in bodies of water throughout upstate New York, and globally, as they affect the well-being of marine life and the health of the planet's oceans.
-Participants will learn about proper sampling techniques and then have a chance to practice them during a hands-on training session.
+Participants learned about proper sampling techniques and then had a chance to practice them during a hands-on training session.

-Highlighting the event, called "Detecting Microplastics in Waterways with Citizen Science," will be a keynote speech by Dr. Marcus Ericksen, researcher and activist who is a founder of the 5 Gyres Institute. ("Gyres" refers to the "garbage patches" in the oceans and in numerous seas and lakes.)
+Highlighting the event, called "Detecting Microplastics in Waterways with Citizen Science," was a keynote speech by Dr. Marcus Ericksen, researcher and activist who is a founder of the 5 Gyres Institute. ("Gyres" refers to the "garbage patches" in the oceans and in numerous seas and lakes.)
 Ericksen is known internationally for his efforts to quantify the problem of plastics in our oceans.
-He will speak at 1 p.m. in the Gateway Center on the ESF campus.
+He spoke at 1 p.m. in the Gateway Center on the ESF campus.

-The workshop will also bring U.S. Environmental Protection Agency (EPA) Region 2 Administrator Judith Enck and other speakers to campus to help inform citizen scientists about:
+The workshop also brought U.S. Environmental Protection Agency (EPA) Region 2 Administrator Judith Enck and other speakers to campus to help inform citizen scientists about:

 - research that has been conducted to date